Wakefield Beasley & Associates

 About Roche Dinkeloo & Associates

 Roche Dinkeloo & Associates, recipient of the American Institute of Architects’ Firm Award, is highlighted for its famous achievement in Atlanta: the design of the Bank of America Plaza.
-The firm is pioneered by Kevin Roche, an architect with decades of experience, and Managing Principal Christiaan Dinkeloo.
+The firm is pioneered by Kevin Roche, an architect with decades of experience.
+His son, Eamon Roche, assumed the role of Managing Director in 2018.
 The team works on large-scale projects across the world to provide services like master planning, programming, architectural design, interior design, specification, and construction administration services.
-The firm has designed 38 corporate headquarters, three hotel buildings, eight museums, and several educational and institutional structures.
 Its national achievements include the Central Park Zoo and the design for the expansion of the Metropolitan Museum of Art in New York.
-The firm has received the Pritzker Prize and several awards from the AIA, American Academy of Arts and Letters, Academie d’Architecture, and many more.
+For its achievements, Kevin Roche received the Pritzker Prize, the AIA Gold medal, and various awards from the American Academy of Arts and Letters; while the firm has received two AIA 25-year Awards and the AIA Architectural Firm Award, “Vast Contributions to the Architectural Worth of the World”.

 David Yocum, AIA